The Board Game Collection

 If you loved the hidden information side of Clue, you should try One Night Ultimate Werewolf.
 Popular in its own right, it has seen new interest as a result of the TV Show The Traitors being based on it.
 In it, players are put into a house as “faithful”, with a few being told they are “traitors”.
 The former must find the latter amongst them, winning by removing all of them by the final, and the latter win by remaining in the game until the end.
 Werewolf does the same, but with the theme of villagers and werewolves.
 Now, instead of accusing Professor Plum in the Kitchen with the Candlestick, you’re accusing your fellow players based on their actions and suspiciousness instead.
 This game is a perfect example of why people love games that are engaging and interactive, creating memorable experiences through social deduction and cooperation.

-Players are allocated their role secretly, and in the night phase of the game when all players have closed their eyes, either a guiding player or the app will tell certain players to open their eyes and take an action, like moving cards, or looking at them.
+Players are allocated their role secretly, and in the night phase of the game when all players have closed their eyes, either a guiding player or the app will tell certain players to open their eyes and take an action, like moving cards or looking at them.
 Once the sun rises, players open their eyes, and discuss what they can figure out of what happened and why.
 After a timed discussion, players must vote on the werewolf, and reveal their cards… but as cards can sometimes be changed, you may find your own card different to how you left it!

 One Night Ultimate Werewolf immerses players in a thrilling world of deception and strategy.
 If werewolves are uncovered, they lose, but if they aren’t, they win – though one role holding character, The Tanner, wins by being pointed out as a werewolf when they aren’t.
 It’s a quick question of who to trust.
 This version, One Night Ultimate Werewolf, plays in ten minutes, but for a longer experience, the original Werewolf (or Mafia), sees you picking off players until the Werewolf/s is/are found, or when the Werewolves may outnumber the villagers.